awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-qa-appsync-opensearch/README.md

 > **Note**
 > This construct requires you to provide documents in the input assets bucket.
 You should validate each file in the bucket before using this construct.
 See [here](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for file input validation best practices.
 > Ensure you only ingest the appropriate documents into your knowledge base.
 Any results returned by the knowledge base is eligible for inclusion into the prompt; and therefore, being sent to the LLM.
 If using a third-party LLM, ensure you audit the documents contained within your knowledge base.
+> This construct provides several configurable options for logging.
+Please consider security best practices when enabling or disabling logging and related features.
+Verbose logging, for instance, may log content of API calls.
+You can disable this functionality by ensuring observability flag is set to false.

 ## Supported AWS Regions